htetmyet/site-portfolio/README.md

 - `frontend`: Nginx-served build on host port `2323`

 > The frontend bundle is built to call the API via `http://localhost:9000/api`, so make sure the backend port is published (as shown above) if you change the compose file.
+> If you run Ollama on the host (outside Docker), set `OLLAMA_HOST=http://host.docker.internal:11434` so the backend container can reach it.
+For remote hosts, use their LAN IP instead.

 After the stack is up, run the migrations and seed an admin user inside the backend container if needed: